Follow TV Tropes

 • Took a Level in Badass: In Resident Evil 6, Sherry is now a government agent.
 However, she still needs rescuing a lot.

-• Trauma Conga Line: It's not like she used to have an easy time of things, but in the Resident Evil 2 remake, Sherry's life actually manages to get worse somehow.
-She's already a latchkey kid with two absent, workaholic parents.
-When the zombie outbreak starts, she does as she's told and goes to the police station, only to find it's already overrun.
-When she hides in the basement, a monster with her dad's face almost kills Claire, until Claire manages to drive him off and maybe kills him.
+• Trauma Conga Line: In the Resident Evil 2 remake, Sherry's life gets worse and worse.
+She's already a latchkey kid with two absent, workaholic parents, but when the zombie outbreak starts, she does as she's told and goes to the police station, only to find it's already overrun.
+When she hides in the basement, a monster with her dad's face almost kills Claire, until Claire manages to drive him off.
 Sherry's subsequently kidnapped by a psychopath, scars him with a jar of acid, escapes from him while screaming for help that never comes, pursued by another monster, infected with G, and while she's lying on the floor infected, her mother tells her via intercom that she's going to let Sherry die.
 No wonder Sherry wants Claire to adopt her in the ending, as Claire has seemingly shown more concern for her in one night than her parents showed her in her entire life.

 • Unusually Uninteresting Sight: In Resident Evil 2, scenario Claire B, Claire and Sherry go past Chief Irons, who is Half the Man He Used to Be.
 While Claire has seen this before, Sherry should be terrified (they also have to descend the same manhole where he came from and which spilled all of his blood).
 The S.D.
 Perry novel at least has Claire cover the corpse with a tarp, which Sherry still notices, but decides she doesn't want to know.